 In 1997, NOAA Fisheries implemented the Pacific Offshore Cetacean Take Reduction Plan.
 The plan requires measures to reduce bycatch of cetaceans, including northern right whale dolphins, in the California and Oregon drift gillnet fishery.
 The Pacific Offshore Cetacean Take Reduction Team continues to meet and recommend measures to further reduce bycatch and achieve MMPA goals.

 Addressing Ocean Noise

 Underwater noise threatens dolphin populations, interrupting their normal behavior and driving them away from areas important to their survival.
 Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some dolphins to strand and ultimately die.
 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammals’ hearing.
+In 2018, we revised our marine mammal acoustic technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammals’ hearing.